 Ottery St Mary lies in the beautiful Otter Valley on the eastern fringes of Devon, 11 miles from Exeter and just six miles from the coast.
 The parish town is one of the oldest in Devon with the boundaries set by Edward the Confessor in 1061.

-There’s plenty to see and do here most weekends, but this week sees the town celebrate Bonfire Night with its annual display of flaming tar barrels being carried through the streets on Thursday, culminating in a huge bonfire.
+There’s plenty to see and do most weekends, but in November the town comes alive as it celebrates Bonfire Night with its annual display of flaming tar barrels being carried through the streets on Thursday, culminating in a huge bonfire.